gabriel-ferreira-life/572_artificial_intelligece/Labs/Lab2_Gomoku_Game/README.md

-# Lab2: Gomoku Game and Analysis
+# Lab 2: Gomoku Game Implementation and Analysis

-This suite of Python files facilitates playing the Gomoku game ("Five in a Row"), implementing various player strategies, and analyzing gameplay outcomes.
+This repository contains a Python implementation of the Gomoku game (also known as Five in a Row), along with utilities for playing the game, implementing various player strategies, and analyzing gameplay.
+Below is an overview of each file and its role in the project.

 ## Overview

-game.py: Core game logic, including board state and game rules. play_gomoku.py: Script for running Gomoku games with customizable player settings. players.py: Definitions for different player types, including AI and human players. play_analysis.ipynb: Jupyter notebook for game strategy analysis and visualization. utils.py: Utility functions supporting game operations and analysis.
-Usage
+**game.py:** Defines the core game logic for Gomoku, including the board representation, game state, and rules for making moves.
+It provides the foundational classes and methods used by other components.

+**utils.py:** Provides utility functions and helpers that support game setup, execution, and analysis.

+**players.py:** Contains implementations of different player types, including human player, AI players using the Alpha-Beta pruning algorithm, and random players. **Note the human player implementation will provide a list of all legal moves at each play as asked in the instructions.**

+**play_gomoku.py:** A script that sets up and runs a Gomoku game instance.
+Use this script to play Gomoku using the command line.

+**play_analysis.ipynb:** A Jupyter notebook for analyzing different depths and evaluation functions as requested by the lab intrunctions.
+It includes code for running simulations, collecting gameplay metrics (like win rates and decision times), and visualizing results.

-Play the Game
+## Playing the Game
-Execute play_gomoku.py to start a game.
-Modify the script to configure player types and strategies.

-Analyze Gameplay
-Open play_analysis.ipynb in a Jupyter environment for simulation and analysis tools.

-Customize Strategies
-Alter players.py to experiment with or introduce new player strategies.

-Getting Started

-Ensure Python is installed with required libraries (numpy, matplotlib).
-Run play_gomoku.py to play or play_analysis.ipynb for analysis.
+Run the **play_gomoku.py** script to start a game.
+You can modify this script to set up specific player configurations (e.g. different depths), or setting two AI players to play against each other.

 ## Acknowledgments
 - [GitHub Pages] https://github.com/aimacode